alttch/pulr/README.md

 Pulr is written in Python, but it's written to be fast enough (e.g. Modbus devices can be pulled up to 50 times per second without any problem).

-Pulr code is written to be easily transformed to Rust or Golang, I will do it if the project will be successful enough.
+Pulr code is written to be easily transformed to Rust or Golang, I plan to do this very soon.

 ## What protocols are supported?